 As you can see the hardness of steel is twice the hardness of aluminum at equal thicknesses.
-This is one area where aluminum plates are engineered to be thicker than steel.
+The measured proportional hardness is one area where aluminum plates are engineered to be thicker than steel.

-When it comes to hardness, steel at same thickness is the harder material but aluminum being lighter can be made thicker and have a better weight benefit.
+When it comes to hardness, steel at the same thickness is the harder material but aluminum being lighter can be made thicker and have a better weight benefit.
 The choice is here a ton of protection at a higher weight or some protection at a lower weight.
 If you’re mostly scratching your JKU tank because of the longer wheelbase, then Aluminum probably affords enough protection, but if you’re dragging across rocks in extreme rock crawling, I will go with steel.

 Strength of Skid Plates

 What would be some characteristic properties of engineering skid plates?
 For protecting a fuel tank, you may be interested in shear strength and impact strength and to some degree the yield strength of the material.

 Shear strength: Think of shear strength as the ability of the material to withstand being cut across like scissors, the strong the shear strength the harder it is to shear the materials in its cross sections.